chrispyles/jupyter/_build/notebooks/avocado/avocado.md

 ## Testing the Classifier
-For an example, I will text how accurate the 7-nearest neighbors classifer is.
+For an example, I will test how accurate the 7-nearest neighbors classifer is.
 The `test_accuracy` function defined below runs the classifier on all rows of the `av_test` table (the entire test set), and then returns the proportion of rows that were correctly classified.